Ebuyer: Barton Town F.C sponsorship

-Ebuyer is the official floodlight and short sponsor of Barton Town F.C. from Barton-upon-Humber.
+Ebuyer have been the official floodlight and short sponsor of Barton Town F.C. from Barton-upon-Humber.

 Controversy

 During 2005 Ebuyer had significant customer service problems.
 Sheffield Trading Standards received 282 complaints about the company, and the customer service phone number had been removed from its website.
 After this, the firm promised to improve its service, and restored the customer service number to its site.
 Average daily telephone wait times are published.

-On 28 November 2011, eBuyer ran a £1 promotion via email, offering new deals on the hour until midnight. eBuyer angered customers when their website was unable to handle the extra traffic, causing it to crash.
+On 28 November 2011, Ebuyer ran a £1 promotion via email, offering new deals on the hour until midnight.
+Ebuyer angered customers when their website was unable to handle the extra traffic, causing it to crash.
 When the website did work, many customers were emailed after successfully ordering and paying for items, only to be told they were out of stock.
-Many customers vented their anger at the company on their Facebook page, however eBuyer ran a campaign on their customer forums in an attempt to counter the bad publicity.
+Many customers vented their anger at the company on their Facebook page, however Ebuyer ran a campaign on their customer forums in an attempt to counter the bad publicity.

-In December 2013, eBuyer posted pictures to Facebook of its staff wearing Christmas themed jumpers.
-However, a Facebook user named Phil spotted that one of the images contained a leaderboard in the background that suggested that eBuyer staff were rated on the number of returns that they reject. eBuyer responded to these accusations by stating that these were return merchandise authorizations (RMAs) avoided by providing technical advice.
+In December 2013, Ebuyer posted pictures to Facebook of its staff wearing Christmas themed jumpers.
+However, a Facebook user named Phil spotted that one of the images contained a leaderboard in the background that suggested that Ebuyer staff were rated on the number of returns that they reject.
+Ebuyer responded to these accusations by stating that these were return merchandise authorizations avoided by providing technical advice.